outworkers/phantom/README.md

 There are a few things which you will have to change in your code, but the work should take minutes, if anything:

 - ```import com.websudos.phantom.Implicits._``` has now been renamed to ```import com.websudos.phantom.dsl._```.
 The old import is still there but deprecated.

 - Play enumerators and Twitter ResultSpools have been removed from the default ```one```, ```get```, ```fetch``` and ```collect``` methods.
 You will have to explicitly call ```fetchEnumerator``` and ```fetchSpool``` if you want result throttling through async lazy iterators.

+- Phantom connectors now require an ```implicit com.websudos.phantom.connectors.KeySpace``` to be defined.
+Instead of using a plain string, you just have to use ```KeySpace.apply``` or simply: ```trait MyConnector extends Connector { implicit val keySpace = KeySpace("your_def") } ```.
+This change allows us to replace the existing connector model and vastly improve the number of concurrent cluster connections required to perform operations on various keyspaces.
+Insteaed of the 1 per keyspace model, we can now successfully re-use the same session without evening needing to switch as phantom will use the full CQL reference syntax, e.g ```SELECT FROM keyspace.table``` instead of ```SELECY FROM table```.

+- A entirely new set of options have been enabled in the type safe DSLs.
+You can now alter tables, specify advanced compressor behaviour and so forth, all from within phantom and with the guarantee of autocompletion and type safety.